-The Defence Forces Engineering Corps also deploys a range of CBRN Decontamination equipment which can be configured for either Chemical, Biological or Radiological/Nuclear roles suitable for large scale decontamination of vehicles, personnel or terrain.
-Two infantry units of the Defence Forces are also trained to deploy this decontamination within their Areas of Operation.
+The Defence Forces Engineering Corps also deploys a range of CBRN Decontamination equipment, configured for Chemical, Biological or Radiological/Nuclear roles and suitable for large-scale decontamination of vehicles, personnel or terrain.
+Two infantry units of the Army are equipped to deploy decontamination equipment within their respective Areas of Operation.

-The Defence Forces School of Military Engineering has conducted a CBRN (Chemical, Biological, Radiological and Nuclear) Survive to Function Course for the International Committee of the Red Cross (ICRC) annually since 2015, with the sixth iteration of the course planned for June 2020.
+The Defence Forces School of Military Engineering has conducted a CBRN (Chemical, Biological, Radiological and Nuclear) Survive to Function Course for the International Committee of the Red Cross (ICRC) annually since 2015.
 The course is a key building block to a successful and sustainable humanitarian response in CBRN contaminated environments.
-It is anticipated that the DF will continue to can build on this initiative and develop the capacity and capability to deliver humanitarian assistance to those affected by CBRN events in the future.
+The DF will continue to build on this initiative and develop the capacity and capability to deliver humanitarian assistance to those affected by CBRN events in the future.